Alice Hart

 Alice Hart (born Alice Marion Rowland; 1848-1931) was a British philanthropist, artist, and businesswoman.

 Early life and education

 Hart was born Alice Marion Rowland to Alex William Rowland and his wife, Henrietta Maria Margeretta Ditges.
 He was part of the Rowland Macassar oil company family.
 The family lived in London at Lower Sydenham.
 Hart was educated at the Apothecaries Society in London and went on to further study medicine in Paris.
 One of her sisters, Fanny, was badly brain-damaged.
 Another sister was Dame Henrietta Rowland Barnett who was also a philanthropist.
 Together these two sisters taught the poor at Toynbee Hall.

 In 1872, Hart, along with Rose Minshull and Louisa Stammwitz, successfully petitioned for women to be allowed to use the laboratories of the Pharmaceutical Society of Great Britain.
-These three were the first women to apply for membership of the Socity in 1873.
+These three were the first women to apply for membership of the Society in 1873.
 After many refusals, Minshull and Stammwitz gained membership in 1879-90.